csanquer/PdoServiceProvider/README.md

 $app = new Application();
 $app->register(
-    // you can customize default services prefix with the provider first argument (default = 'pdo') new MultiPdoServiceProvider(),
+    // you can customize services and options prefix with the provider first argument (default = 'pdo') new MultiPdoServiceProvider('pdo'),
     array(
         // set default database (if not set, default is first ) 'pdo.dbs.default' => 'db1',